leon4rd/test/README.md

-## They tried to make a diamond shaped like a duck.
-It quacked under the pressure.
+## Want to hear a joke about construction?
+Nah, I'm still working on it.